coolcut/2020.fruechtl.me/journal/all-the-likes.md

 ...
 ```

-Besides that, I also used the [node-fetch](https://www.npmjs.com/package/node-fetch) package to use the basic .fetch() outside of the browser.
-With all of this set, the part of getting the content from Pinboard was just these lines of code:
+Besides that, I also used the [node-fetch](https://www.npmjs.com/package/node-fetch) package to use the `fetch()` functionality outside of the browser.
+With all of this set, the part of getting the content from Pinboard was just some lines of JavaScript:

 ```js
 ...